vlavrynovych/msr/docs/glossary.md

 ### MigrationScriptExecutor
 The main class for executing migrations.
 Orchestrates scanning, validation, execution, and rollback operations.

-### migrateTo()
+### up(targetVersion)
-A method that executes migrations up to and including a specific version.
+An executor method that executes migrations up to and including a specific target version.
 Enables staged deployments and controlled rollouts.
 See [Version Control](user-guides/version-control#migrating-to-a-specific-version).

 ---